-- You will get the best critical analysis of the government policies.
+- You will get the best critical analysis of government policies.

 - Contains an editorial section that covers important topics via a comprehensive approach.
 In short, it provides a key insight into important issues.

-A lot of candidates seek an answer to the question “how to read the Hindu for UPSC in the least amount of time” to cover current news with ease.
-So for this, we don’t have to go through each and every piece of news in the newspaper.
+At times a lot of candidates seek an answer to the question “How to read the Hindu for UPSC in the least amount of time?” to cover current news with ease.
+So for this, you don’t have to go through each and every piece of news in the newspaper.

-- Page 1 Or Front Page: Don’t waste much time on the front page of “The Hindu” newspaper.
-Just skim through the news headlines (once) of the 1st page of “The Hindu” newspaper.
+- Page 1 or Front Page: Don’t waste much time on the front page of “The Hindu” newspaper.
+Just skim through the news headlines (once) on the 1st page of “The Hindu” newspaper.

 - Page 7: Emphasize more on national news.
-In short focus on the verdicts of the high courts and supreme court as it is important from the exam point of view.
+It will benefit you in your test if you devote some time to studying the decisions of the high courts and the Supreme Court.
 Also, emphasize more on parliamentary debates and Government orders and their policies.
 For such information refer to page number 7 of “The Hindu” newspaper.

-- Editorial Section (Usually Page 8): From the UPSC Exam perspective, the most important section of “The Hindu” newspaper is the editorial section.
+- Editorial Section (Usually Page 8): The editorial page of “The Hindu” is the most crucial part of the newspaper.
 This section is usually present on the 8th page of “The Hindu” newspaper.
 Read the two editorials thoroughly that are given in the left margin of the newspaper.

 - Page 10-11: These pages usually contain the general news, so there is no need to get bogged down in all the political news, or issues.
 Just have a basic understanding of what is happening.

 - However, focus on political news or issues in regard to the Constitution of India, and legislative and administrative processes.